Know about Company Strike Off

 The Process Duration

-The process of striking off takes up to three months to complete.
+The process of company strike off takes up to three months to complete.
 As soon as you apply for it, Companies House issue a legal advertisement in the local gazette where it will stay for up to three months.
 If anyone feels to objectify the closure in the time period, they can and stop the process.
 Filing of company accounts is not a difficult task, and being the company’s owner, you can hire a good accountant and ask him to do this task in order to ensure that that you have done it right.

 You will have to make sure that you have completed all the required steps otherwise your process can be objectified for various reasons and can be stopped.
 You must know how to file company accounts or you can hire accountants for the purpose.